Safebox36/OdaiHTN/readme.md

 * Easy to extend.
 * Uses a Factory interface internally to create and free tables/queues/stacks/objects, allowing for pooling, or other memory management schemes.
 * Decomposition logging, for debugging.
-* Minimal MWSE dependency, allowing for easy porting to OpenMW (official port to come).
+* Minimal dependency, allowing for easy importing to MWSE, OpenMW, LÖVE, Defold, Roblox, etc.
+* 148 unit tests.

 ## Concepts